deFr0ggy/APICollector/README.md

 1. Download the `APICollector.py` file.
 2. In Burp Suite, go to the **Extensions** tab -> **Installed** -> **Add**.
 3. Select **Python** as the extension type and point to the `APICollector.py` file.
-4. (Prerequisite: Ensure **Jython** is configured in your Burp Suite options).
+4.  *(Prerequisite: Ensure **Jython 2.7.x** is configured in your Burp Suite options).*
-5. Open the **APICollector** tab and click **Import API** to get started!

 ---

-## 📖 Usage Tips
+## 📖 Release History

-*   **Documenting Safe Endpoints**: Mark verified secure APIs as "Not Vulnerable."
-They will be included in your final report in a dedicated "Verified Safe" section to show a complete audit trail.
-*   **Path Grouping**: Use the Compliance tab to see how your security posture looks across different microservices or API versions using the "Group" column.
-*   **Data Persistence**: Use the **Export JSON** feature to backup your current assessment findings for later use or integration with other tools.
+### v0.0.3 (Current)
+- Implemented **File-Based Project Management** (.apic system).
+- Implemented **Vulnerability Revalidation** with state tracking and dual-evidence capture.
+- Automated **Universal URL Decoding** for all parameter types.
+- Optimized performance for large JSON handling (EDT thread offloading).
+- Added **Global Status Bar** for persistent operational feedback.
+- Simplified Vulnerability Dashboard for a cleaner result-driven UI.

+### v0.0.2
+- **Context Menu Integration**: Added "Send to APICollector" for live traffic ingestion.
+- **Native Editors**: Integrated Burp's native message editors for professional traffic analysis.
+- **YAML Support**: Added embedded support for OpenAPI YAML specifications.
+- **Internal Executor**: Fixed thread-locking issues for a more responsive UI.

+### v0.0.1
+- Initial release with Support for OpenAPI, Postman, and Insomnia.
+- Automated parameter extraction and basic reporting engine.

 ---

-## 📝 Release Notes v0.0.3
-*   💎 **Native Burp Editors**: Full integration of professional message editors with syntax highlighting.
-*   🚀 **Context Menu Shortcut**: "Send to APICollector" feature for rapid traffic ingestion.
-*   ⌨️ **Keyboard Shortcuts**: CTRL+SPACE support for rapid request execution.
-*   🛑 **Execution Engine**: Reliable request handling with cancellation/generation tracking.
-*   🛠️ **Embedded Actions**: Native "Send to Repeater/Intruder" actions available directly within APICollector.

-## 📝 Release Notes v0.0.2
-*   ✨ **Full Vulnerability Tracker**: Integrated inline findings management.
-*   ✨ **Remediation Engine**: Smart recommendations for OWASP API risks.
-*   ✨ **Reporting+**: Comprehensive Markdown/CSV exports including safe endpoints and evidence.
-*   ✨ **UX Overhaul**: Added undo/redo, word wrap, and thread-safe UI updates.
-*   ✨ **Improved Parsing**: Enhanced OpenAPI YAML support and variable resolution for Postman.

----
-*Developed for professional security researchers and API developers.*
+*Developed by **Kamran Saifullah** for professional security researchers and API developers.*